26th September 2019 | Paul Marmor | Real Estate Litigation, Residential, Landlord

-Partner Mike Lewis, examines the blue Manchester v North West Ground Rents Ltd case where the landlord was in breach of its repairing covenant.
-This is the first of several case studies he covered in his recent talk at Heathrow...
+Partner in Real Estate Litigation, examines the blue Manchester v North West Ground Rents Ltd case where the landlord was in breach of its repairing covenant.
+This is the first of several case studies he covered in his recent talk...
 Read more

-Partner Mike Lewis, examines the blue Manchester v North West Ground Rents Ltd case where the landlord was in breach of its repairing covenant.
+Partner in Real Estate Litigation, examines the blue Manchester v North West Ground Rents Ltd case where the landlord was in breach of its repairing covenant.
 This is the first of several case studies he covered in his recent talk at Heathrow Airport for 80 surveyors as part of their CPD training.

 Being the largest skyscraper outside London, Beetham Tower is Manchester’s most iconic building.
 It’s 47 stories comprise of a Hilton Hotel, and residential apartments.
 The external part of the building is made up of a mixture of single and double glazed shadow box units (SBU’s).
 However, questions were raised when the windows started to fall out!